• Home

 Instructions

 • Preheat your oven to 400°F (200°C).
-Line a baking sheet with parchment paper or lightly grease it.
+Line a baking sheet with parchment paper or lightly grease it to prevent sticking.
+Trim and cut the Brussels sprouts in half for even roasting.

-• Bring a pot of water to a boil.
+• Bring a pot of salted water to a boil.
 Add the Brussels sprouts and cook for about 5 minutes to soften them slightly.
-Drain well and pat dry to remove any excess moisture.
+Drain well and pat dry so they roast instead of steaming.

-• Tear the prosciutto (or capocollo) into small pieces and add it to the bowl with the Brussels sprouts.
-Gently mix to combine.
+• Tear the prosciutto (or bacon) into small pieces and mix it into the bowl with the Brussels sprouts.

-• Roast in the preheated oven for 15-20 minutes, or until the Brussels sprouts are tender and slightly crispy on the edges, and the prosciutto is crispy.
+• Bake for 15-20 minutes, or until the Brussels sprouts are tender with golden, crispy edges and the prosciutto has crisped up.

-• Remove the tray from the oven, sprinkle the grated Parmesan cheese evenly over the Brussels sprouts, and return to the oven for an additional 5 minutes, or until the cheese melts and turns golden.
+• Remove from the oven, sprinkle with grated Parmesan, and return to the oven for about 5 minutes, just until the cheese melts and turns lightly golden.

-• Transfer to a serving dish and enjoy warm as a tasty side dish or appetizer!
+• Transfer to a serving dish and enjoy warm as a flavorful side dish, appetizer, or veggie-packed main.

 Notes